 One of the most common questions I am asked to address is whether or not a candidate who is seeking a particular position should attempt to keep their career information confined to the space of one page.
 While it seems fairly obvious that those with five or less years of experience in the workplace should do all possible to keep things compressed to a single sheet, what about those with much more seasoning or highly technical backgrounds?

 During the early part of the decade a very tangible movement took place whereby individuals were often prompted to construct a one-page resume no matter how much experience or accumulated skills they may have acquired.
-This was fantastic for those in HR departments who had become accustomed to searching for keywords or simply did not have the desire to peruse past Page 1.
+This was fantastic for those in HR departments who had become accustomed to searching for keywords or simply did not have the desire to peruse the document past Page 1.
 However, it soon became clear that many individuals were omitting information from their profiles that provided a more thorough and comprehensive outline of their true capabilities, quite often to their detriment.
-Based on the numerous resumes I read each day, there can be no question that things have shifted back to longer abstracts.
+Based on the numerous resumes I read each day, there can be no question that things have shifted back to longer, more detailed abstracts.
 Nonetheless, there seems to be a very clear and preferred page number emerging that all applicants should take into consideration.

 Areas to consider amending in order to keep things concise: